leongu11/LeoNguyen_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+- two physical versions
+- v1 had a few unpalnned additions:
+- washers between eyelid screw joints as spacer-type may add washer between two eyelids to prevent from friction
+- wood screws to tap 3d printed holes for the m2 mounting holes
+- put together v1 and found out:
+- changes to eyelid size for more realistic
+- discovered clearance issues between servos & eyelid-linkage issues which are easy fixes
-For your second milestone, explain what you've worked on since your previous milestone.
+- servos are not a tight fit - must add M2 mounting holes For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far